onkoe/fat-pack/README.md

 A comprehensive mod list [is available here](https://ecloud.global/s/Xb2nqDDTcLtGtEw)!
 Libraries are currently not included unless requested by authors/contributors.

 ## Development
 Onkoe's Fat Pack uses [pax](https://github.com/froehlichA/pax) to dictate mod dependancies and conflicts.
 Install this for your platform, then follow the [Quickstart guide](https://github.com/froehlichA/pax/wiki/Quickstart)!
+On Fedora, pax may require the `openssl` and `openssl-devel` packages.

 Bug reports, feature requests, and **security flaws** should be reported by GitHub issues.